 Hendersonville, NC 28792

 Visit Grandad’s for the day and enjoy a variety of family fun activities on a 100-acre family farm and apple orchard located in Hendersonville NC near Asheville.
-Select pre-picked apples fresh off the trees daily from our bins.
-In Grandad’s pumpkin patch you will find pumpkins and jack o’lanterns in every size and shape.
-At Grandad’s Barn and Country Store, you will find a great selection of fall harvest decorations, apple peelers, apple bakers, and other apple gifts.
-Come by our bakery where we have hot cider donuts all day along with apple pies, cookies, hot cider, apple cider slushies, and many other apple goodies to eat!
+Select pre-picked apples fresh off the trees daily from bins.
+At the market and bakery, you will find a great selection of fall harvest decorations, apple peelers, apple bakers, and other apple gifts.
+Come by the bakery where there are hot cider donuts all day along with apple pies, cookies, hot cider, apple cider slushies, and many other apple goodies to eat!

 170 Stepp Orchard Drive